atbcb/usab-uswds/_ada-guides/chapter-6-toilet-rooms.md

 {% include imgright-italictextbelow.html
 img-file= "chapter6/toilet-rooms/76.png"
-img-alt= "Door maneuvering clearance shown offset 8 inches maximum from the face of a door; a grab bar extends to a point near the latch side of the door and is within the 8-inch offset and does not overlap the door maneuvering clearance." text= "Grab bars and other elements cannot overlap the door maneuvering clearance but can be located within the 8 inches max. offset from the face of the door."
+img-alt= "Door maneuvering clearance shown offset 8 inches maximum from the face of a door; a grab bar extends to a point near the latch side of the door and is within the 8 inch offset and does not overlap the door maneuvering clearance." text= "Grab bars and other elements cannot overlap the door maneuvering clearance but can be located within the 8 inches maximum offset from the face of the door."
 %}

 No. Elements, including those providing knee and toe space, cannot overlap or protrude into the maneuvering clearance required at doors and doorways.
-However, door maneuvering clearances can be offset up to 8\" from the face of the door to accommodate wall thickness, casework, shelves, or other elements adjacent to doorways, including grab bars.
+However, door maneuvering clearances can be offset up to 8&Prime;
+from the face of the door to accommodate wall thickness, casework, shelves, or other elements adjacent to doorways, including grab bars.
 The door maneuvering clearance must be measured from the leading edge of